 If my GPA falls below 2.5 for a semester, will I lose the scholarship?

-You are still eligible for your scholarship as long as your cumulative GPA is at least 2.5 on a 4 point scale at the time of graduation.
+You are still eligible for your scholarship if your overall GPA is at least 2.5 on a 4-point scale at the time of your graduation.